 This Sweet and Sour Sauce is a thick and tasty sauce that is not something you could find at the grocery store.
 It’s easy to make any time you need a little extra kick to your favorite dishes.
 With this homemade sauce, you can be sure to get the right balance of flavor that you may be missing out on with mass-produced sauces.
 “Sweet and sour sauce is usually associated with the authentic Chinese combination of rice vinegar and sugar.
 The probable origin of this sweet and sour mixture is the Chinese province of Hunan, where it was originally used as a condiment or a sauce for fish, meat, and vegetables.” – TasteAtlas.

-This homemade sweet and sour sauce is made nice and thick by adding a cornstarch slurry to the vinegar mix.
-A slurry is a thickening mixture usually made of equal parts flour and water, also known as a whitewash.
-But, in this recipe cornstarch is used for the slurry for an even thicker consistency.
-If you do not have corn starch, you could use potato starch, tapioca, or arrowroot as substitutions.
+Slurry: This homemade sweet and sour sauce is made nice and thick by adding a cornstarch slurry to the vinegar mix.
+If you do not have cornstarch, you could use potato starch, tapioca, or arrowroot as substitutions.
 I am not sure how flour would work in this recipe, but generally, you would use double the amount of flour as cornstarch to get the same thickness.

 How to Store Homemade Sweet and Sour Sauce

 This homemade sauce should be stored in an airtight container and refrigerated.
 It will last up to two weeks.
 If you use the sauce a lot and want to keep it out at room temperature, the shelf life will be closer to a week.
 To freeze the sauce, let it cool completely before storing it in freezer-safe containers, including freezer-safe zipped plastic bags.
 Remember to label and date the containers.

 - In a small saucepan over medium heat, whisk together the sugar, vinegar, and water.
 Continue whisking until the sugar has dissolved.